 Work on problem-solving skills by rapidly prototyping their ideas and focus on fine-tuning their top idea to present.

-Using Strawbees and straws prebuild a set of 2D shapes: a square and triangle and a set of 3D shapes: cube and pyramid.
+Using Strawbees and construction pipes prebuild a set of 2D shapes: a square and triangle and a set of 3D shapes: cube and pyramid.

-You can precut a set of 1/2 and 1/3-sized straws for the class to use for lessons.
+You can precut a set of 1/2 and 1/3-sized construction pipes for the class to use for lessons.

 Place containers of materials to the side of the room until students are ready to build.